tsianant/rfnoc_specinvert/README.md

 # RFNoC Out-of-Tree Module

 This is a template for creating an RFNoC out-of-tree module.
-It is based on the rfnoc-gain example that ships with UHD.
+It is based on the rfnoc-specinvert example that ships with UHD.

 We recommend sticking to this directory structure and file layout.